mahdiA1998/Mean-Amplitude-Spectrum/README.txt

-This Matlab code is written to obtain Mean Amplitude Spectrum related to three flicker stimuli with different frequencies.
+This Matlab code is written to obtain Mean Amplitude Spectrum of SSVEP related to three flicker stimuli with different frequencies.

 DATA: